Close

 Developmentally, kids believe the world revolves around them and that anything that goes wrong (or right) is because of something they did.
 That's why kids often blame themselves for divorce.

 Explaining what divorce is and how affects the kids is crucial.
 And at such a young age, visuals are key.
-So, I created a visual Daily Chart to reiterate to my daughter that every day would begin and end the same way and a visual Custody Calendar to help her understand when she would see each parent.
+So, I created a visual Daily Chart to reiterate to my daughter that every day would begin and end the same way and a visual Co-Parenting Bundle to help her understand when she would see each parent.
 And guess what?
 The calendars worked.
 So well, in fact, that I founded my company, Mighty + Bright, to make these magnetic calendars available to all parents who are navigating divorce and co-parenting.
 I hope you'll check them out.

 Divorce is a process, and you can't expect yourself or your kids to simply get over it and move on.
 The truth is, being from a split family will always be a challenge in some ways.
 My daughter, like many kids of divorce, still wishes my ex and I would remarry so our entire blended family – including new step-parents and step- and half-siblings – could all live together.
 Always missing someone is hard, and meeting your kids with compassion is and always will be really important.
 But there are a lot of positives of divorce and co-parenting, too.